chrischristodoul/Machine-Learning/README.md

 These metrics should be calculated on the training set and included in your final report.

 ---
+## How to Run
+All implementations are provided as individual **Python 3** scripts.
+To run each model, use the following command in your terminal:

+    ```bash
+    python3 filename.py

 ## Deliverables
 - Well-documented code for each classifier.